ManiVaultStudio/ImageViewerPlugin/README.md

 git clone git@github.com:ManiVaultStudio/ImageViewerPlugin.git
 ```

-Drag & drop an image data set from the data hierarchy into an over viewer or right-click a the data hierarchy item and select `View -> Image Viewer`.
+Drag & drop an image data set from the data hierarchy into an open viewer or right-click a the data hierarchy item and select `View -> Image Viewer`.
 You can add multiple images to an image viewer instance and change their visibility and layering order.

 <p align="middle">